iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

 However, as of version 4.3.6 ArduCopter flight controllers do not seem to support this method of requesting ESC telemetry according to the `ArduCopter documentation (see the note on polling for telemetry data on non-DSHOT protocols) <https://ardupilot.org/copter/docs/common-blheli32-passthru.html#esc-telemetry>`_.
-This relevant note from the ArduCopter documentation is shown below.
+The relevant note from the ArduCopter documentation is shown below.

 .. figure:: ../_static/tutorial_images/fc_telemetry_tutorial/arducopter_no_pwm_telem.png
     :align: center